-A healthy alternative to pancakes!
-Good source of protein!
-Now that I have your attention, let me elaborate on my bold statements.
-Nutrition Science is an interesting field in that it is ever evolving and recommendations are continuously being improved upon.
-One area that is under review is our current daily protein recommendations.
-We won’t know for a while, but there is some speculation that they are about to be increased.
-Nevertheless, following a plant-based diet can sometimes leave some of us a bit short on our protein needs – so no better place to start improving on this than with breakfast.
-This recipe for Simple Steel-Cut Oats with Peanut Butter and Banana offers 15g of protein per serve, which can get you well on your way to meeting your daily protein requirements.
+Nutrition Science is an interesting field in that it is ever-evolving and recommendations are continuously being improved upon.
+Following a plant-based diet can sometimes leave some of us a bit short on our protein needs – so no better place to start improving on this than with breakfast.
+This recipe for Simple Steel-Cut Oats with Peanut Butter and Banana offers 21g of protein per serve, which can get you well on your way to meeting your daily protein requirements.

 Oats are one of the best sources of the fibre β-glucan which are known for their cholesterol-lowering abilities.
 A recent analysis found that an intake of oat β-glucan at daily doses of at least 3 grams might reduce plasma total and low-density lipoprotein (LDL) cholesterol levels by 5-10% (1).

-Resistant starch is well known for its role in gut health.
+Oats are a good source of resistant starch, which is well known for its role in gut health.
 Good gut health has been linked to better immune function, and could possibly play a role in diabetes and obesity prevention.
 Resistant starch is present in cooked and cooled oats, as well as cooled potato and rice, and hot legumes and barley.
 A diet high in resistant starch has been found to increase populations of friendly bacteria in the gut (2).
-So eating your leftover oatmeal cold may increase this beneficial fibre, another reason to plan ahead!

 Steel-cut oats can help us meet our daily protein needs.
 A half-cup serving of steel-cut oats contains 10g of protein, where a 1/2 cup serving of traditional oats contains 7g.
 Protein is important for muscle synthesis, immune function, blood sugar stabilization and overall good health.